chnm/land_claims/README.md

 ### Migrate from XLSX to SQLite

-Currently the migration script assumes the existence of a "and claims workbook.
+Currently the migration script assumes the existence of a "Land claims by office" XLSX workbook.
 It also assumes that the list of land offices and states in the "good keys" worksheet is comprehensive.
 There is also an expectation that the structure of the workbook will not change beyond the addition of as-of-yet untranscribed claims, patents, commutations, and their acreages.
 Any further changes to the workbook may require changes to the migration script.

 Run the migration script, where `<my_workbook_file>` is the path to the XLSX
 file: